raspberrypi/style-guide/style-guide.md

-# Raspberry Pi Style Guide, v2.0
+# Raspberry Pi Style Guide 2.0

 This document is based on the original Style Guide from days of yore.
 It is a work in progress; the word list is still being updated to remove obsolete and duplicate entries, and there will also be specific sections on website guidelines in future.